ripple/opensource.ripple.com/docs/simpleXRPL/tutorials/issue-and-distribute-iou.md

 // the issuer, and both accounts are signed by Palisade. const hotWallet = process.env.PALISADE_HOLDER_ADDRESS ?? ''

 // 1.
-Issue: AccountSet on the issuer (the primary) + a max-limit TrustSet on the
+Issue and distribute in one call: AccountSet on the issuer (the primary), a
-//    hot wallet.
-Returns the IOU id, e.g. "USD.rIssuer...".
-const issued = await client.iou.issue({ ticker: 'USD', holder: hotWallet }) console.log('issued', issued.intent.iouID)

-// 2.
-Distribute: send 1,000 USD from the issuer to the hot wallet, which now
+//    max-limit TrustSet on the hot wallet, then a Payment of 1,000 USD to it.
+//    Amounts are decimal strings, so they reach the ledger exactly.
+//    Omit `amount` to set the trust line up now and distribute later in tranches
-//    trusts it.
-Other holders extend their own trust line first. await client.iou.transfer({
+//    via `client.iou.transfer(...)`.
+Other holders extend their own trust line first. const issued = await client.iou.issue({
   ticker: 'USD',
-  destination: hotWallet,
+  holder: hotWallet,
-  amount: 1000,
+  amount: '1000',
 })
+console.log('issued', issued.intent.iouID, 'distributed', issued.intent.amount)

-// 3.
+// 2.
 Read it back (no signer required): the hot wallet's shaped USD trust line.
 //    The issuer is the second half of the iouID ("USD.rIssuer..."). const [, issuer] = issued.intent.iouID.split('.')
 const line = await client.iou.retrieve({